 \section{Conclusion}

-In this work, unlike traditional VLMs that rely on predefined label sets, we propose a new task, GSLs, which generate comprehensive and contextually relevant labels from an unconstrained semantic space.
+In this work, unlike traditional VLMs that rely on predefined labels set, we propose a new task, GSLs, which generate comprehensive and contextually relevant labels from an unconstrained semantic space.
 Besides, we introduced an innovative Chain-of-Action (CoA) method designed to handle the challenging GSLs task.
-By breaking down the generative task into sequential actions that iteratively extract and refine key information, our method ensures that LMMs generate more accurate and complete semantic labels.
+By breaking down the generative task into sequential actions that iteratively extract and refine key information, our method ensures that VLMs generate more accurate and complete semantic labels.
 Finally, extensive evaluations on widely-used benchmark datasets validate the efficacy of CoA, showcasing significant performance gains across multiple key metrics.
-This highlights the potential of our method to improve label generation in dynamic, evolving environments.
+This highlights the potential of our method to improve label generation in dynamic, undefined environments.